Our Office’s Safety Precautions

 To help prevent the transmission of all respiratory infections, including COVID-19, we adhere to standardized infection control measures, such as performing hand hygiene, providing tissues and no-touch receptacles to throw away used tissues, and providing facemasks to patients who don't have one.
 We follow high level cleaning and disinfection strategies, using cleaners and water to pre-clean surfaces prior to applying an EPA-registered, hospital-grade disinfectant, as well as appropriate sterilization of all tools and equipment.
 We also use new facemasks and gloves for each patient per guidelines set by the FDA and CDC.

 While our office already adheres to these standard precautions, there are several common sense recommendations we are implementing to prevent the spread of COVID-19.

-- Required COVID-19 screening form submitted 1-2 business days prior to every appointment.
+- Required COVID-19 screening form filled out prior to every appointment.

 - Temperatures taken of every person prior to entering the office.

 - Making sure our masks, gloves, and eye protection are appropriate for the procedures performed.

 - Cleaning and disinfecting public areas frequently, including door handles, chairs, and bathrooms.